 For most Android users, Google Chrome is the go-to internet browser for a variety of reasons.
 The app went through a lot of changes over the years and, although you can probably find better browsers in specific categories, Chrome still comes as the built-in browser and it’s an all-around the best if you rely on Google’s ecosystem.
 Sadly, despite Google’s power and all the data they have, this browser still doesn’t always work as intended.
-Some users on Google forums report that Google Chrome is flickering on Android and we have a few ways to solve this problem.
+Some users on Google forums report Google Chrome flickering on Android, and we have a few ways to solve this problem.
 You can find them below.

 Why are my Google Chrome browser and Google app flickering?

 Your Google Chrome browser or Google app might flicker because of corrupted local data, issues with Android System WebView, or a system bug.

 If your Google Chrome or the Google app keeps flickering, make sure to uninstall updates from Android System WebView, clear data from Google Chrome and Google App, and uninstall updates for Chrome and Google, too.
 Finally, if nothing works, you should reset your device to factory settings and start from scratch.

 The most probable reason for this occurrence lies in Android System WebView.
 We explained what’s WebView’s role on Android in this article, but, to summarize, WebView is an essential Android component that deals with browser integration in first-party and third-party apps.
 And, a few years ago, this service had a faulty update that completely broke the internet so Google had to push a fix as fast as possible.
 Millions of users were affected and both browsers and apps with built-in browser capabilities didn’t work for that brief period.